 - Other drugs you are having

-Tell your doctor about any other medicines you are taking, including vitamins, herbal supplements and over the counter remedies – some drugs can react together.
-Also, if you want to start taking any new medicine or supplement while you are taking imatinib, talk to your doctor first.
+Tell your doctor about any other medicines you are taking, including vitamins, herbal supplements and over the counter remedies.
+Some drugs can react together.
+If you want to start taking any new medicine or supplement while you are taking imatinib, talk to your doctor first.
 Some drugs can reduce how well imatinib works.
 Others may increase the risk of side effects.

 You should not have immunisations with live vaccines while you are having treatment or for at least 6 months afterwards.
 In the UK, these include rubella, mumps, measles (usually given together as MMR), BCG, yellow fever and Zostavax (shingles vaccine).